facebookincubator/AITemplate/examples/05_stable_diffusion/README.md

 ### Build Dependencies

+First, clone, build, and install AITemplate [per the README instructions](https://github.com/facebookincubator/AITemplate#clone-the-code).

-The AIT stable diffusion example depends on `diffusers` and `transformers`.
+This AIT stable diffusion example depends on `diffusers`, `transformers`, `torch` and `click`.

 Verify the library versions.
 We have tested transformers 4.21/4.22/4.23, diffusers 0.3/0.4 and torch 1.11/1.12.